 Here are 5 things I’ve learned about appreciation.

 1. Positive emotions are powerful

 Every day we experience emotions – positive and negative.
 Our brains are wired to look for threats, so we are more attuned to the negative and to experience negative emotions, such as anxiety, fear, anger and sadness.

 On the flip side, positive emotions such as joy, hope, pride, inspiration and amusement are much ‘quieter’, more subtle, and can go unnoticed as the noisier, negative ones dominate our inner voice.
-That’s why we are advised to spend time each day thinking of “3 things you’re grateful for today”.
+That’s why we are advised to spend time each day thinking of “three things you’re grateful for today”.
 Good things can be buried by those that didn’t go well.
 How often does one negative comment during a meeting overwhelm the positive ones?
 Deepening our understanding of this imbalance can help us stop feeding and playing into that negative narrative.

 “Cultivate the habit of being grateful for every good thing that comes to you, and to give thanks continuously.
 And because all things have contributed to your advancement, you should include all things in your gratitude.”Ralph Waldo Emerson

 Positive emotions deliver health benefits – reducing stress and potentially acting as a buffer between us and stressful events.
 They can foster resilience and enable better coping strategies.
 There is evidence of positive impacts on memory, cardiovascular function and longevity.